Have you optimized your website for ChatGPT yet?

 Ensure your site is crawlable

-Create Q&A content
+Create Q&A-type content

 Optimization strategy: